Military history of the United States: War of 1812

-By far the largest military action in which the United States engaged during this era was the War of 1812.
-With Britain locked in a major war with Napoleonic France, its policy was to block American shipments to France.
-The United States sought to remain neutral while pursuing overseas trade.
-Britain cut the trade and impressed seamen on American ships into the Royal Navy, despite intense protests.
-Britain supported an Indian insurrection in the American Midwest, with the goal of creating an Indian barrier state there that would block American expansion.
-The United States finally declared war on the United Kingdom in 1812, the first time the U.S. had officially declared war.
-Not hopeful of defeating the Royal Navy, the U.S. attacked the British Empire by invading British Canada, hoping to use captured territory as a bargaining chip.
-The invasion of Canada was a debacle, though concurrent wars with Native Americans on the western front (Tecumseh's War and the Creek War) were more successful.
-After defeating Napoleon in 1814, Britain sent large veteran armies to invade New York, raid Washington and capture the key control of the Mississippi River at New Orleans.
-The New York invasion was a fiasco after the much larger British Army retreated to Canada.
-The raiders succeeded in the burning of Washington on 25 August 1814, but were repulsed in their Chesapeake Bay Campaign at the Battle of Baltimore and the British commander killed.
-The major invasion in Louisiana was stopped by a one-sided military battle that killed the top three British generals and thousands of soldiers.
-The winners were the commanding general of the Battle of New Orleans, Major General Andrew Jackson, who later became president, and the Americans, who basked in a victory over a much more powerful nation.
-The peace treaty proved successful, and the U.S. and Britain never again went to war.
-The losers were the Indians, who never gained the independent territory in the Midwest promised by Britain.
+By far the largest military engagement during this era was the War of 1812.
+With Britain locked in a major war with Napoleonic France, both sides interdicted American shipping to the other side.
+The United States sought to remain neutral while pursuing overseas trade, and Anglo-American relations worsened as the Royal Navy impressed alleged deserters off American merchantmen.
+Britain also supported Indian resistance to American colonization in the Northwest Territory, with the goal of creating an Indian barrier state there that would block American expansion.
+The United States declared war on the United Kingdom in 1812, the first time the U.S. had officially declared war.

+The conflict began with a series of American invasions of British Canada, with the Americans hoping to use captured territory as a bargaining chip.
+The invasions of Canada, however, proved a debacle, though concurrent wars with Native Americans on the western front, including Tecumseh's War and the Creek War, were more successful.
+After defeating Napoleon in 1814, Britain sent large veteran armies to invade New York, raid Washington, D.C., and capture the key control of the Mississippi River at New Orleans.
+The New York invasion was a fiasco after the American victory at the Battle of Plattsburgh.
+The British succeeded in occupying Washington on 25 August 1814, but were repulsed in their Chesapeake Bay Campaign at the Battle of Baltimore.
+The British invasion of Louisiana was stopped at the Battle of New Orleans with heavy casualties.
+The winners were the commanding general of the Battle of New Orleans, Major General Andrew Jackson, who later became president.
+Although the war had been unpopular among large segments of the American public, the victory at New Orleans led those who had supported the war to feel their position was vindicated.
+The Treaty of Ghent ended the conflict, and the U.S. and Britain never again went to war.
+The Indians, weakened by the loss of their last remaining European ally, were gradually displaced from their lands by American colonization.